eason329/AMD-SATA-unsupported/README.md

 The kext expands the original [AHCIPortInjector.kext](https://www.insanelymac.com/forum/files/file/436-ahciportinjectorkext/).
 This kext can now injects `AMD FCH SATA Controller` in AHCI mode, which is never supported by macOS.

-Note: The `CtlnaAMDAHCIPort.kext`, which is based on `CtlnaAHCIPort.kext`, has not been tested and may not work (Remind that this controller is not Intel).
-Upon using this kext, you may need to block `AppleAHCIPort`.
+Note: The `CtlnaAMDAHCIPort.kext`, which is based on `CtlnaAHCIPort.kext`, has not been tested and does not work (Remind that this controller is not Intel).

 # macOS Compatibility